livelybug/prompts-collection/Architecture-Documentation-Guide.md

 ### Other Rules
 * Hierarchy Numbering & Naming:
-  * Use decimal outline numbering (e.g., 1.1 Root, 2.1 Child A, 2.2 Child B, 3.1 Grandchild A) to represent the tree depth.
+  * Use decimal outline numbering (e.g., 1.0 Root, 1.1 Child A, 1.2 Child B, 1.1.1 Grandchild A) to represent the tree depth.
 * Flowchart rule:
   * Indentation: Use strictly nested bullet points to denote scope.
 * Parent nodes MUST reference their child nodes.
 * Localized Context (Terminology Ledger):
-  * Each node (Root, Parent, or Child) must have its own Terminology Ledger immediately following its logic flow to define terms specific to that node.
+  * Each node (Root, Parent, or Child) may have its own Terminology Ledger immediately following its logic flow to define terms specific to that node.
 * Style Constraint:
   * Use concise, declarative language.
 Eliminate decorative adjectives.